mattermost/docs/doc/charts/gitlab/gitlab-runner/index.md

-# Using the gitlab-runner chart
+# Using the GitLab Runner chart

-The gitlab-runner subchart provides a gitlab runner for running CI jobs.
+The GitLab Runner subchart provides a GitLab Runner for running CI jobs.
 It is enabled by default and should work out of the box with support for caching using s3 compatible object storage.

 ## Requirements

 This chart depends on the shared-secrets subchart to populate it's `registrationToken` for automatic registration.
-If you intend to run this chart as a stand-alone chart with an existing gitlab instance then you will need to manually set the `registrationToken` in the `gitlab-runner` secret to be equal to that displayed by the running gitlab instance.
+If you intend to run this chart as a stand-alone chart with an existing GitLab instance then you will need to manually set the `registrationToken` in the `gitlab-runner` secret to be equal to that displayed by the running GitLab instance.

 ## Configuration